Shamrock-sama/Database/README.md

 # Description

-Useless database GUI used for garbage data
+Useless database GUI used for garbage data searching.

 # Why not SQL?